Kr666you/Colossal-Emotes-Fixed-GTPlayer/README.md

 - Left Joystick (X, Z)
 - Right Joystick (Y)

-# Install
+# Install (PLEASE READ, YOU MIGHT GET BANNED)
-Download the latest release
-Drag the file ColossalEmotes.dll to your plugins folder
+### If you are using a mod menu or another mod that uses the bypass to disable your offline vrrig
+Download the NOBYPASS dll.
+If you are using 2 mods that both use the bypass your game will crash.
+### If not, download the regular one